happycaps-uk/.github/profile/README.md

 - [`mycogrow`](https://github.com/happycaps-uk/mycogrow): An environmental monitor and automation system for fruiting rooms
 - [`cultivation-guides`](https://github.com/happycaps-uk/cultivation-guides): Markdown-based grow guides for various gourmet mushrooms
 - [`recipeshroomDB`](https://github.com/happycaps-uk/recipeshroomDB): Recipe Database for various gourmet mushrooms
+- [`grow-kit-documentation`](https://github.com/happycaps-uk/grow-kit-docs): Documentation for care and mantenance of our grow kits

 ## 🧑‍🏫 Get Involved

 We're always open to ideas, contributions, and collaborations.
 Whether you're:
 - A teacher or educator with feedback
 - A fellow grower wanting to swap techniques
-- A coder interested in sensors, automations, or open hardware
+- A coder or IoT maker interested in sensors, automations, or open hardware

 ...we’d love to hear from you!